 Originally launched in 2006, the BHIVA Research Awards are open, through competitive application, to all BHIVA members for research projects that impact on the improvement of clinical care and management of people living with HIV in the UK.
 A minimum of £30,000 per annum is available, to be distributed amongst the successful applicants according to the quality of the submitted proposals, with a maximum of £10,000 award per application.
-The awards panel is chaired by an independent chair and the call for applications is usually announced in June and successful applicants notified in October.
+The awards panel is chaired by an independent chair.

 Applications for grants or funding for research or other projects made directly to the Association are reviewed by the BHIVA Executive Committee at its meetings and considered based on merit and their relevance to the objectives of BHIVA.

-British HIV Association has recently been successful in its application for NIHR Clinical Research Network (NIHR) approval for the BHIVA Research Awards.
+BHIVA has been successful in its application for NIHR Clinical Research Network (NIHR) approval for the BHIVA Research Awards.
 Clearly this is a great step forward for our awards programme and confers significant advantages to the recipients of BHIVA awards.
 Please see below for details: